-Requires that the spectral power distribution of the speciment illumination is in the wavelength range of 420 nm to 700 nm, with no substantial radiation power in wavelengths below 400 nm.
+Requires that the spectral power distribution of the incident illumination is in the wavelength range of 420 nm to 700 nm, with no substantial radiation power in wavelengths below 400 nm.
 Corresponds to UV cut.
 Measuring occurs in two steps.

-If your printer has an embedded UV cut measuring device, you can cause it to simulate a non-UV cut device by selecting the appropriate check box.
 In Europe, non-UV color values are usually used for proofing purposes.